Community Connector: Overview

 Most Community Connector buses are distinguished by their bright red color.
 The system is structured to make it easy for riders to reach points of interest in the Bangor area.
 In 2003 the Mall Hopper line was added to facilitate easy connections between the Airport Mall, the Bangor Mall, and the Broadway Shopping Center.
 The Black Bear Orono Express was added in 2009 as a shuttle between downtown Orono and the University of Maine campus with additional stops in the town of Orono.
 The Mall Hopper and Black Bear Express are also the only lines not to go through the Bangor Depot.

 Several of the newer buses offer plush seats and air-conditioning, as well as low floors designed to make it easier for wheelchair passengers to board the bus without having to use a wheelchair lift.
 All buses are ADA compliant and are wheelchair ready.

-Riders are allowed to get on and off at almost any intersection along the road, without having to use designated bus stops.
+Riders were formerly allowed to get on and off at almost any intersection along the road, without having to use designated bus stops.
 There are a few exceptions where passenger safety is an issue.
+On May 14th 2024 Bangor Community Connector announced that it would start transitioning to a fixed stop system on June 3rd 2024, and would ban flag stops altogether in January 2025.

 The bus system was previously known as BAT Community Connector (or "the BAT").

 A free, unofficial mobile phone application for the Community Connector was released in March 2012 for both the iPhone and Android platforms.
 The app included routes and schedule information, displayed the amount of time until the next scheduled bus arrival, and calculated the distance and time information for the stops that are closest to your current position.
 However, the app is no longer available for download.